 Voice, Confidence, Friendships

-India is a traditional society where a woman doesn’t usually work outside the home.
+Many areas of India have a traditional society where a woman doesn’t usually work outside the home.
 It’s not too bold a generalization to say that upon joining the co-ops many of the women are shy and timid, but that soon changes.
 The women form close friendships and begin to come out of their shells.
 As co-op social worker Sampada explained, “First they are like, ‘meow.’
 But later they are a tiger of the Center!”
 This newfound confidence and voice carries over into their own communities.
 Choti, the head of her embroidery group, organized a successful protest with over 200 women to demand water for her village during a long drought - and it worked!
 Choti told us it was through the co-op that she gained the confidence to stand up for herself and her larger community.